steph-xue/digital-business-card/README.md

 ## Overview

-This project is a personal digital business card, built to practice component composition in React.
-It is built with React, JavaScript, HTML, CSS, and Bootstrap, and bundled with Vite.
-The business card is assembled from four components, a profile section, an about section, an interests section, and a footer of social links, each rendered independently and composed together into a single layout.
+This project presents a digital business card that brings together my background, interests, and professional contact information in a single interface.
+It is built with React, JavaScript, HTML, CSS, and Bootstrap, and uses Vite as the build tool.
+The layout is organized into four reusable components: a profile section, an about section, an interests section, and a footer with links to my email, GitHub, and LinkedIn.
+These components are combined into a cohesive card that keeps the content clear, structured, and easy to navigate.

 <br>